Connection Guide

 Response Model

 Regardless of the connection method, agent responses include the following information.
-The format varies by protocol, but the content is the same.
+The format varies by protocol, and for some elements the delivery form (single field / split into events) also differs per method.
+See each method's section for details.

 | Element | Description |